 Now, you'll have to specify which of your Thrive Quiz Builder quizzes needs to be completed by the visitor, in order to get access to your course.
 Otherwise, this trigger will be applied to all your published quizzes.

-To do that, you will have to add a filter, by clicking on the plus icon and then selecting the "Filter" icon from the list:
+To do that, you will have to add a condition:

 Lastly, you will have to set up the action that will be performed, once the trigger is set off.
 To do that, click once more on the plus sign and then select the "Enroll user in course" action from the list: